radiac/mara/docs/api/contrib.rst

 keyword arguments:

 :   args:       Optional regular expression to match arguments
+                (case insensitive)
     syntax:     Optional human-readable syntax
     group:      Optional command group
-    help:       Optional help; if missing, will be taken from docstring
+    help:       Optional help; if missing, will be taken from docstring can         Optional callback to determine command availability.
+                It is passed the event, and if it returns True, the command can be used.
+If not set, it can always be used.
     context:    Optional object to set as CommandEvent.context